Uncertainty Markers Double LLM Reasoning Accuracy: The Self-Correction Prompting Technique Google Doesn't Want You to Sleep On

 Training

-Kief Studio runs hands-on prompt engineering workshops tailored to your stack and workflows.
+Kief Studio runs hands-on prompt engineering workshops tailored to your stack.